OhadR/Authentication-Flows-client/README.md

 Since we use Spring's 'username' column name in the DB (and not 'email' as planned), it is important to know that we expect the username to be the email of the user. we count on it by sending email to this address.

+upon login, Spring makes the checks of creds, and some checks before and some after.
+before: AbstractUserDetailsAuthenticationProvider.authenticate(), there are the checks. then there is a call to <code>preAuthenticationChecks.check(user)</code>.
+There, Spring checks the account is non-locked, enabled, and non-expired.
+after: Spring checks that the account credentials are non-expired. this is great for implementations that forces the user to change his password once in a while.

 TODO: